amylour/scoops_pp1/README.md

 ## - Font/Typography

 [Google Fonts](https://fonts.google.com/) was used to import the fonts 'Josefin Sans' and 'Lato'.
 I felt the clear, soft lettering suited the intended aesthetic of the website.
 I had intentions to use Lato for my smaller bodies of text, however, I chose to stick with Josefin to keep the font consistent.

 ![google Fonts Josefin Sans](assets/documentation/josefinfont.png)

-### - Imagery
+## - Imagery

-    Wanting a retro, paperlike feel, issues with contrast ratios for colors, wrapper/sleev of ice cream cone, branding
-    pexels.com
-    unsplash.com
+The images that I have chosen for my site reflect the bright, retro aesthetic I am looking for.
+Close ups of large displays of ice cream create a positive feeling for the user, prompting them to delve further into the menu section.
+A large image sits below the menu options, it shows the most popular dessert of a warm brownie with a scoop of delicious ice cream.
+The sites [pexels.com](https://www.pexels.com/), [unsplash.com](https://unsplash.com/) and [pixabay.com](https://pixabay.com/) provided the royalty-free stock images used throughout the website, with attributions to each photographer placed in the [Credits](#credits) section of this README doc.

 ---